Retropikzel/compile-r7rs/README.md

 implementation as specified in the support list.
 **This differs from the SRFI** as the SRFI excepts a path.

+To get the list of supported R6RS implementations run:

+    compile-r7rs --list-r6rs-schemes

+To get the list of supported R7RS implementations run:

+    compile-r7rs --list-r7rs-schemes

-To get the list of supported implementations run:
+To get the list of all supported implementations run:

     compile-r7rs --list-schemes